truc3651/backend-search-indexer/README.md

-# backend-search-indexer

-A Kafka consumer that indexes user and post data into OpenSearch, enabling full-text search across the social app.

 ## Why this exists

 The social app stores users in PostgreSQL and posts in Cassandra.
 Neither supports full-text search well.
 This service bridges that gap by consuming change events from Kafka and maintaining OpenSearch indices that power user search (by full name) and post search (by content).